 Consider appropriate citations

-The CME module, "Working With a Statistician", is available for Mayo investigators.
+The CCaTS biostatistics online module "Working with the Statistician" is available for Mayo Clinic investigators.
 This brief training module will help you prepare for a productive consultation session.
 Since access to the consultation resource can be limited, we encourage all new investigators to take this online module before scheduling a consultation.

 Additional BERD Resources

-Intranet resources for Mayo Clinic staff and students (requires that you be logged in to the Mayo Clinic network)
+Resources for Mayo Clinic staff and students (log in to the Mayo Clinic network)